 One of the most popular, and beautifully romantic, organ pieces is ‘The Swan’ (or Le Cygne) by the French composer Charles-Camille Saint-Saëns, who composed the piece as part of his Carnival of the Animals in 1868.
-Below, I have just recorded this piece, below, using the Hauptwerk Virtual Pipe Organ and using samples of the William Hill English organ.
-Photos of various organs across the world (and swans) were taken by me.
-The Soundcloud audio files can be heard below: […] .
+Apparently, The Swan was the only movement from The Carnival of the Animals that the composer allowed to be played in public during his lifetime.
+Below, I have just recorded this piece, below, using the Hauptwerk Virtual Pipe Organ and using samples of the […] .
 Click here to read the full article.

 Local songwriter Angie Collins came in so I could video her performing a song she wrote, called ‘Broken’.
 While I have recorded several songs (sound only), it was nice to capture visuals as well.
 While sound recordings allow you to use large-condenser microphones, room treatment and portable isolation booths for better sound quality, video can be easier to share with others, particularly on social media.
 The video was recorded with four Sony 4k Ultra HD cameras, using broadcast-standard Aputure LED […] .
 Click here to read the full article.